hdefazio/getting_started_playbooks/file_manipulation/README.md

 - Variables: Using the `target_dir` and `target_fp` variables to define the file path dynamically.

-- Lookup Plugin: Using `ansible.builtin.file` (via the `lookup` function) to read the file's content back to the control node for verification.
+- Slurp: SLURP is a module that executes remotely, reads the file, and transfers the content (Base64 encoded) back to the Control Node's memory for use in subsequent tasks.
+Slurp is required because Lookup Plugins only access the Control Node's filesystem.

 - Templating: Renders the system_facts_template.j2 file